-5. Data and code availability
+5 Code and data availability

-The dataset of neodymium and strontium isotope ratios and associated metadata table as well as table 2 (determination of isotopic signature and identification of specific time intervals) and associated metadata table are available at http://doi.org/10.5880/GFZ.4.3.2019.001 (Blanchet, 2019).
-The dataset and associated metadata are stored on GFZ Data Service as comma-separated files but it can also be provided as an excel file upon request.
+The dataset of neodymium and strontium isotope ratios and the associated metadata table, as well as Table 2 (determination of isotopic signature and identification of specific time intervals) and the associated metadata table, are available at https://doi.org/10.5880/GFZ.4.3.2019.001 (Blanchet, 2019).
+The dataset and associated metadata are stored at the GFZ Data Service as comma-separated files, but they can also be provided as an Excel file upon request.

-All figures were realised using the R freeware (R Core Team, 2013) and packages "marmap" (Pante and Simon-Bouhet, 2013) and "ggplot2" (Wickham, 2016).
-The R codes to reproduce maps in figures 1, 2 and 3 as well as the box and whiskers plots in Figure 4 are available on Figshare (Blanchet, 2018a, 2018b).
+All figures were realized using the R freeware (R Core Team, 2013) and packages "marmap" (Pante and Simon-Bouhet, 2013) and "ggplot2" (Wickham, 2016).
+The R codes to reproduce maps in Figs. 1, 2 and 3 as well as the box and whiskers plots in Fig. 4 are available on Figshare (Blanchet, 2018a, b).

-6. Conclusion and outlook
+6 Conclusion and outlook

 The dataset assembled and presented here provides new insights into present and past earth-surface processes and the building of the marine sedimentary record.
-It allows to compare various types of sediments from the terrestrial to the marine realms: soils, deposited dust, river sediments, rocks, bivalves or marine sediments.
-The attribution of standardized geolocations enables to map the data and therefore to visualise sedimentary dynamics, while the use of sorting criteria related to the sample location or depositional age permits to determine source and sink isotopic signatures using statistical methods.
+It allows us to compare various types of sediments from the terrestrial to marine realms: soils, deposited dust, river sediments, rocks, bivalves or marine sediments (Table 4).
+The attribution of standardized geolocations enables us to map the data and therefore to visualize sedimentary dynamics, while the use of sorting criteria related to the sample location or depositional age permits us to determine source and sink isotopic signatures using statistical methods.

-This database is thought as an evolving tool and is intended to grow as new measurements are published or provided by peers.
+This database is thought of as an evolving tool and is intended to grow as new measurements are published or provided by peers.
 Users are encouraged to contact the author (who will act as a curator) to submit new data and/or to propose any modification or improvement of the database.
-In that aim, an indication of entry date is provided, which will help users to follow the database updates and versions.
+With that aim, an indication of the entry date is provided, which will help users to follow the database updates and versions.

-15 Competing interests

-The author declares that she has no conflict of interest.
+Competing interests.
+The author declares that they have no conflict of interest.

-Acknowledgements

-I would like to acknowledge the financial support of the Free University Berlin and the GFZ-Potsdam.
-The precious help of Dr. Kirsten Elger and Boris Radosavljevic from the GFZ Data Service has been instrumental in getting the dataset ready for publication.
+Acknowledgements.
+I would like to acknowledge the financial support of the Free University Berlin and the GFZ Potsdam.
+The valuable help of Kirsten Elger and Boris Radosavljevic from the GFZ Data Service was instrumental in getting the dataset ready for publication.
 Both dedicated a lot of time and patience, for which I am very grateful.
-Constructive comments by Michael D. Krom and an anonymous reviewer are also greatly acknowledged.
+Constructive comments by Michael D. Krom and an anonymous reviewer are also gratefully acknowledged.